 This recording was generated using NotePerformer

-Disclaimer In the absence of a live recording, we can only play a synthesized MP3 file generated from the typeset score.
-This can be used to gain a rough impression of the work and for practice purposes.
+In the absence of a live recording, we can only play a synthesized MP3 file generated from the typeset score.
+This can be used to gain a rough impression of the work and for musical analysis.

-This MP3 practice file was generated using the NotePerformer software, and we are very grateful to Stewart Thompson for his help in creating the recording.
+This MP3 file was generated using the NotePerformer software, and we are very grateful to Stewart Thompson for his help in creating this excellent recording.